DrMarc/slab/docs/psychoacoustics.rst

     stims.play() # play a random instance
-    stims.play() # play another one, guaranteed to be different from the previous one stims.sequence # the sequence of instances played so far stims.save('stims.zip') # save the sounds as zip file stims = slab.Precomputed.read('stims.zip') # reloads the file into a Precomputed object
+    stims.play() # play another one, guaranteed to be different from the previous one stims.sequence # the sequence of instances played so far stims.write('stims.zip') # save the sounds as zip file stims = slab.Precomputed.read('stims.zip') # reloads the file into a Precomputed object